gryphonshafer/Quizzing-Rule-Book/content/material_and_questions.md

 Used only in the year where the Material Type is Narrative Contains two parts to the question:
 - Quotation
-    - Must be a direct quotation from Scripture by a person or an entity.
+    - Must be a direct quotation from the material by a person or an entity.
-    - The quotation must be reasonable in length, not exceeding two consecutive verses.
+    - The quotation must not exceed two consecutive verses.
     - The first five words must be unique to all Quotations.
     - The quizzer is not required to repeat the quotation word-perfect but must be substantially close without leaving out key components of the quotation.
     - Must start at the beginning of a quotation or the beginning of a sentence within the quotation.
 When a Situation question comes from a quotation that runs for more than 2 verses, the beginning of the Situation question must start within the first 2 verses of the quotation.
     - If the Quotation is split-up by non-quotation words, the Quotation will be read without the non-quotation words.
         - A situation question can combine two separate quotations as long as no words are added and the two quotes flow easily from one to another.
-The quotation will be read excluding any non-quotation words in the middle of the quotations.
+The quotation must be written excluding any non-quotation words in the middle of the quotations.
 - Questions regarding the Situation of the Quotation
     - Ask for who said it, to whom, how, why, when, where, or about whom.
 No other interrogatives are permissible.
     - Can only ask for a maximum of 3 Questions